Monday, December 23, 2024

 • The types of 2FA methods (SMS codes, hardware tokens, biometrics).

-• There are benefits to using 2FA, such as protection against phishing, improved security on public Wi-Fi, and overall stronger data protection.
+• Using 2FA has benefits, such as protection against phishing, improved security on public Wi-Fi, and stronger data protection overall.

 • Non-obvious recommendations for enhancing 2FA implementation, including adaptive access control, using HSMs, and educating users about social engineering.